(Hint: Hire an Experienced Houston Car Accident Lawyer!)

 - Name of the other driver’s insurance company and the policy number

-- Photos/video of all damage involved in the car accident, including all vehicles, road surface, and surrounding area
+- Photos/video of all damage involved in the crash, including all vehicles, road surface, and surrounding area

 - Names and contact information of any witnesses to the accident